spikedoanz/spikedoanz.github.io/content/spikisms.md

-a dragon problem is a recurring motif in cs and other technical domains in which the usual approach to solving it involves scoping the problem extremely precisely, otherwise it completely blows up in complexity. if you solve a dragon problem you get promoted to principal engineer.
+a dragon problem is a recurring motif in cs and other technical domains in which the usual approach to solving it involves scoping the problem extremely precisely, otherwise it completely blows up in complexity. if you solve a dragon problem you get a turing award (or equivalent).

 examples: